SUPERYACHT DESTINATION GUIDE: MALLORCA

 The island of Mallorca (or Majorca) has long been a favourite Mediterranean destination with holidaymakers and yachties alike, well equipped to deal with the demanding needs of shore-side tourists as well as increasing numbers of visiting superyachts.

 With Palma de Mallorca recognised as a European yachting hub, with ample marine infrastructure, stunning scenery and a thriving city culture, Yachting Pages spoke to Juan Segui, manager at Y Lantimar Yachting to create a superyacht destination guide for those visiting Mallorca.

 When to visit

 The Mediterranean yachting season is known to start here in Palma de Mallorca in April/May, and remains active until the end of the season, which is typically marked by the close of the Monaco Yacht Show in late September/early October.

 During this time, Palma’s marina network will be indefinitely full of impressive yachts, both large and small, and many yacht crew hopefuls looking for work.
 The streets, bars and restaurants will also be teeming with tourists and fellow crew on downtime in their favourite crew hangouts.

-Many superyachts are based here in Mallorca all year around because of the warm Mediterranean climate, but the peak time for visiting superyachts is during the European summertime.
+Many superyachts are based here in Mallorca all year around because of the warm Mediterranean climate, but the peak time for visiting superyachts and charter guests is during the European summertime.
 The shoulder season in Mallorca is typically used for yard periods and crewing up.

 Mallorca’s Mediterranean climate makes year-round cruising possible.
 It is largely settled in the summer months - sunny, hot and dry, but with the chance of some unpredictable winds.
 The winter is mild, but does see some unsettled, cloudy weather and winds.